York13Pud/python-fast-api/notes.md

 pip install pytest
 ```

 Place all of the tests in a folder named tests (at the root) and name the files either test_*.py or *_test.py with * being whatever you want to call it.
 PyTest will look for files with these name formats in the tests folder by default.
+You can pass the filename to pytest manually if you don't want to follow that naming convention.

+Also, with auto-test discovery, the name of the functions in the test files nee to start with test_.

-An example of  simple test is shown below.
+An example of a simple test is shown below.
 The test will perform a basic add operation:

 ``` python
 from app.calculations import add_test